johanna-utta-learner/bokmal-app/README.md

 # Bokmål Learning App

-A small personal learning app for studying **Norwegian Bokmål**, using **German as the support/source language**.
+A small personal learning app for studying Norwegian Bokmål  using German as the support/source language.

 This is an early AI-assisted project built with **React + Vite**.
 It is also my first project using Codex.
+I cannot code, I know a little html and css.
+That is all.
+I do not know if codex has built the app in the most clean and elegant way.
+I do not know if it contains flaws.
+It is a rough mvp which works for my learning goals.

 ## Development transparency

-This is my first project using **Codex**.

 I am building the app in **VS Code on a Chromebook**, using the **Codex extension**.
 I am also using **ChatGPT / GPT-5.5 Thinking** to advise me step by step on setup, Git, GitHub, React/Vite structure, and safe incremental development.

 The app is therefore an AI-assisted learning project.
 I am making the decisions about what the app should do, testing the changes myself, and committing each working checkpoint to GitHub.
+But everything else is done with AI assistance.

 The purpose of sharing this repo is transparency and usefulness.
 Others are welcome to view it, clone it, or fork it as a starting point for their own language-learning app, without changing this original repo.